 Christmas is coming, but even though the goose may be getting fat, it’s not for everyone.
 When you’re preparing your menu and guest list for the big day, have you made sure you can cook for everyone this Christmas?
 With so many different dietary requirements, it can be tricky to know what everyone can and can’t eat whilst trying to maintain some of those traditional tastes of December 25th.
 And that’s where SPAR can help.

 If you have vegetarian guests at your table this year and you’re not sure where to start (let alone what to serve for main), we’ve got your back.
-Here are some options for what to serve a vegetarian at Christmas, from sumptuous vegetarian Christmas starters, to mains and sides, made from the quality ingredients available at your local convenience store.
+Here are some options for what to serve your veggie friends and family at Christmas, from sumptuous vegetarian Christmas starters, to mains and sides, made from the quality ingredients available at your local convenience store.

 Perfect as a starter or a side dish, these individual cheese and chutney pies are guaranteed to go down a treat.
 To make four you’ll need: